Anthropology PhD Candidate

-My research uses biosocial approaches and mixed methods to examine birthing peoples' health in the United States, focusing on human lactation and postpartum mental health.
-I expect to defend and graduate with my PhD in 2023.
+My research uses biosocial approaches and mixed methods to examine birthing peoples' health in the United States, focusing on extending the concept of authoritative knowledge to better understand experiences of human lactation and postpartum mental health.
+Presently, Ia postdoctoral fellow in the Center of Excellence in Maternal and Child Health at the University of Illinois Chicago.

-I am a four-field trained anthropologist with concentrations in biological anthropology and human biology.
-I received my M.A. and a certificate in Society, Biology, and Health from Northwestern in 2019.
+I am a four-field trained anthropologist with concentrations in biocultural anthropology and human biology.
+I received my Ph.D, M.A. and a certificate in Society, Biology, and Health from Northwestern University.
 My research and teaching interests are at the intersections of anthropology, reproductive health and justice, public health, and medicine.

 I received my B.A. in Anthropology from Ithaca College in 2017, graduating summa cum laude.
 My honors thesis explored the complexities of choosing to breastfeed among mothers in Ithaca, New York.
 Additionally, I conducted research examining fetal and infant skeletal remains from the Johns Hopkins Fetal Collection, as well as juvenile skeletal remains from the Erie Country Poorhouse, with my advisor and mentor Dr. Jennifer Muller.